chuchun8/TSE/README.md

 ```
 bash ./eval.sh > eval.log
 ```
-Results of two-stage stance detection (Tables 5-7) is shown in `eval.log`.
+Results of two-stage stance detection (Tables 5-7) are shown in `eval.log`.
 Some examples of "Target Classification", "Target Generation" and "Zero-Shot" settings are given in `eval.sh`.

 ## Data